amills93/No-Phishing-Zone/Milestone_2/prototype-progress-report.md

 # Progress Report (insert date here)
 ## Overview
 (insert brief overview of efforts made)
-Upon first identifying what the project could be, it was divided into several core technical hurdles
+After first identifying what the project could be, it was then divided into several core development modules.

 ## Outcomes
 (brief overview of outcomes - what did you achieve?)